 Hi there, I am Sabrina the Office Manager – only because “Multitasking Ninja” is not an official job title (yet).

-I proudly serve as the organizing, glitter-loving, always-has-a-plan, go to office manager.
+I proudly serve as the organizing, glitter-loving, always-has-a-plan, go-to office manager.
 With over 10 years of experience in the counseling office field, I have mastered the art of juggling tasks, soothing chaos, and adding just the right amount of sparkle—figuratively and literally.
 Born and raised in the heart of the beautiful PNW, I am blessed to help give back to the community where I grew up.
 I genuinely love helping people and making things run smoothly behind the scenes.
 I love what I do and the people I get to work with every day.
 Fueled by Red Bull, Zipfizz, and an undying love for chocolate and strawberry cheesecake, I thrive in the beautifully chaotic world of office life.
 I am an expert in the fine art of saying “yes” to everything (and somehow making it all work!).
 I am basically the human equivalent of an ultra-organized, multitasking superhero.
 If you need something—anything—there is a good chance I have it or know exactly where to get it.
 I thrive on finding humor in the chaos (and trust me, there is always chaos).
 I might not always succeed, but I always try.
 I am the go-to gal when you need a laugh, a quick fix, or the thing no one else can find.

 I have a heart full of sunshine, a deep love for the ocean breeze and salty air, and a soft spot for sunflowers—they will always hold a special place in my heart.
 Crafting is my happy place, and I find peace in glue, glitter, and a good DIY challenge.